lwhankins/544project/README.md

 Publication Date: 05/03/2023

 ## Overview
+This project is meant to assist with planning for retirement.
+Having used it ourselves, it's quite helpful, but we are interested in feedback!
+Raise an issue if you encounter any bugs or have questions.

+URL: https://lwhankins.github.io/544project/.
+Should work in all modern browsers (probably not Internet Explorer, update your computer sheesh).

 ## How to Use
+Clone the repo and run index.html in a browser or visit the url linked above.
+You can then mess around with the various features

 ## Included Files
 * /calculators - A folder containing all the calculators for the project